-Welcome to the first half of the Summer Term!
+Welcome to the second half of the Summer Term!

 You will find information about the curriculum and important dates below.

 A member of staff is always available to greet you at the door each morning should you wish to speak to us about anything.

 Please note that we regularly upload pictures of our learning on Twitter.
 Don't forget to check in from time to time.

 We hope you will find the information on this page useful, although you are more than welcome to pop in for a chat if you need more specific information.

 Mrs Holt, Miss Sutton, Mrs Brady and Mrs Barnes